drewcrawford/dispatchr/README.md

 * It assumes modern apple platforms
 * It is small and has few dependencies

-In practice, dispatchr is more immature, currently supporting only `dispatch_read` and a few queue APIs.
+In practice, dispatchr is more immature, currently supporting mostly IO tasks.